Pope Julius II: League of Cambrai and Holy League

-Whereupon Julius entered into another Holy League of 1511: in alliance with Ferdinand II of Aragon and the Venetians he conspired against the Gallican liberties.
-In a short time, both Henry VIII, King of England (1509–47), and Maximilian I also joined the Holy League of 1511 against France.
-Ferdinand of Spain now recognized Naples as a papal fief, invested in 1511, and therefore Julius II now regarded France as the main foreign power in the Italian peninsula hostile to Papal interests.
+Julius II regarded France as the main foreign power in the Italian peninsula hostile to Papal interests.
 Louis XII defeated the alliance at Battle of Ravenna on 11 April 1512.
 When a desperate battle felled over 20,000 men in a bloodbath the Pope commanded his protege, a newly released young Cardinal Medici to re-take Florence with a Spanish army.
-The rescue of the city on 1 September 1512 saved Rome from another invasion, ousting Soderini, and returning the dynastic rule of the Medici.
+The rescue of the city on 1 September 1512 saved Rome from another invasion, ousting Piero Soderini, and returning the dynastic rule of the Medici.
 Julius had seemingly restored fortuna or control by exercising his manly vertu, just as Machiavelli wrote.
 This re-asserted a strong relation between Florence and Rome, a lasting legacy of Julius II.
 Yet Machiavelli and his methods would not outlast Julius' Papacy.

 Julius hired Swiss mercenaries to fight against the French in Milan in May 1512, causing the French army to withdraw across the Alps into Savoy.
 The papacy gained control of Parma and Piacenza in central Italy.
-With the French out of Italy and Spain recognizing Naples as a papal fief, a Congress was held in Mantua by Julius II to declare the liberation of the peninsula.
+With the French out of Italy, a Congress was held in Mantua by Julius II to declare the liberation of the peninsula.
 Nevertheless, although Julius had centralized and expanded the Papal States, he was far from realizing his dream of an independent Italian kingdom.
 Italy was not at peace either.
-The French were preparing new campaigns to reconquer Milan, and Julius II confessed to a Venetian ambassador a plan to invest his counselor Luigi d'Aragona with the kingdom of Naples in order to end Spanish presence in the south.
-In fact, after the death of Julius, war would resume and the treaties of Noyon and Brussels in 1516 would again divide much of Italy between French and Spanish influence.
+The French were preparing new campaigns to reconquer Milan, and Julius II confessed to a Venetian ambassador a plan to invest his counselor Luigi d'Aragona with the Kingdom of Naples in order to end Spanish presence in the south.

+On 10 November 1512, the Pope proposed the conclusion of a final and comprehensive peace treaty between the emperor Maximilian and the Venetians, that would resolve the ongoing political conflicts by favoring Maximilian's interests in northern Italy, mainly on the Venetian expense.
+Finding the Pope's peace proposals too demanding and also excessively favorable towards the emperor, particularly in the contested regions of Terraferma, the Venetian government decided on 23 December (1512) to initiate peace negotiations with the king of France, thus laying foundation for a major shift in alliances.

+The Pope did not live to see the result of those negotiations, since he died on 21 February 1513, and already on 23 March of the same year, a Franco-Venetian treaty was signed at Blois, thus marking the collapse of the Holy League.